felho/growcery/README.md

 - [ ] Uninstall tailwindcss-animate and remove it from tailwind config.
 (I have it now only for debug purposes.)
 - [ ] Check pnpm audit --> Figure out how to manage updates properly.
 - [ ] Check pnpm outdated --> Figure out how to manage updates properly.
+- [ ] The breadcrumbs component is not yet flexible enough.

 ## Decisions for feedback